uga-libraries/format-report/documentation/department_narrative_report_instructions.md

 If there was no change, do not make the bar chart.
 Instead, indicate there was no change in risk between the two years, and the number of formats at each risk level.

+Also add a summary of the new formats and formats that increased in risk.

 ### Risk by Collection